Roxerg/wallpaper-crawler/README.md

 ## Usage:

-* Set up preferences in the settings.ini file
+* Set up preferences in the settings.ini file (flavours available: NASA, 4chan)
 * Launch wallcrawl.py for a console window with some options
 * launch wallcrawlloop.pyw for a process that runs in the background and replaces the wallpaper at set intervals
 * That's it for now!